Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Computing with HDC/VSA

 \subsubsection{Cross product of two sets}

 A particularly interesting case is when we have hypervectors representing two different sets (e.g., $\{a,b,c,d,e\}$ and $\{x,y,z\}$).
-Then a mapping based on the multiplication operation is used to create a hypervector corresponding to the cross product of two sets as follows:
+Then a mapping based on the binding operation is used to create a hypervector corresponding to the cross product of two sets as follows:

-In essence, here occurs (due to the superpositions) simultaneous multiplication between all the elements in the two sets.
-The cross product set, thus, consists of all possible multiplications of hypervectors representing elements of the original sets (e.g., $\textbf{a} \odot \textbf{x}$).
-In the example above, when starting first with the representations of sets, only $7$ operations ($6$ additions and $1$ multiplication) were necessary to form the representation.
-The brute force way for forming the cross product set hypervector would require $29$ operations ($14$ additions and $15$ multiplications).
-It is clear that this shortcut works due to the fact that the multiplication operation distributes over the addition operation (Section~\ref{sect:mulp:prop}).
-Note that using the Tensor Product Variable Binding~\cite{Smolensky1990} model, the outer product of vector representations of the two sets will be a matrix with the dimensions determined by the size of the universe of elements.
-In contrast, the VSA representation of a cross-product is given by a hypervector of the same dimension as the individual set hypervectors.
+In essence, here occurs (due to the superpositions) a simultaneous binding between all the elements in the two sets.
+The cross product set, thus, consists of all possible bindings of hypervectors representing elements of the original sets (e.g., $\textbf{a} \odot \textbf{x}$).
+In the example above, when starting first with the representations of sets, only $7$ operations ($6$ superpositions and $1$ binding) were necessary to form the representation.
+The brute force way for forming the cross product set hypervector would require $29$ operations ($14$ superpositions and $15$ binding).
+It is clear that this shortcut works due to the fact that the binding operation distributes over the superposition operation (Section~\ref{sect:mulp:prop}).
+Note that using the Tensor Product Variable Binding~\cite{Smolensky1990} model, the outer product of vector representations of the two sets will be a tensor with the number of dimensions determined by the number of sets in the cross-product.
+In contrast, the HDC/VSA representation of a cross-product is given by a hypervector of the same dimension as the individual set hypervectors.
+Note also that while it is simple to form a hypervector corresponding to the cross product of two sets with the binding operation, computing the cross product in the symbolic domain might still require lower computational costs as it does not require high-dimensional representations.
+Another potential issue of such a representation is the required dimensionality of hypervectors for the situation when all the elements of the cross product should be retrievable from the distributed representation.
+In this case, the dimensionality of hypervectors should be proportional to the product of the sets' cardinalities; so even moderately sized sets require large number of components in hypervectors to provide high accuracy of retrieving individual elements of their cross product from the corresponding hypervector.